 While there are many options, most families choose these ten common ways to cover the costs when deciding how to pay for assisted living.

-Senior Home Transitions can help you find a community that can fit into your budget and care needs.
+Senior Home Transitions can help you find the type of community that can fit into your budget and care needs.

 1. Private Pay